Migrating from earlier versions of Marlowe

 Since in none of the versions of Marlowe was there communication among

-, the only extra functionality provided by Both
+the branches of Both, the only extra functionality provided by Both

 in practice was the ability to wait for several money deposits at the